encode/django-rest-framework/docs/api-guide/authentication.md

 #### Getting started with django-oauth-plus

-The `django-oauth-plus` package provides simple foundation for classic 'three-legged' oauth flow, so if it is what you need please refer to [its documentation](http://code.larlet.fr/django-oauth-plus/wiki/Home).
+The `django-oauth-plus` package provides simple foundation for classic 'three-legged' oauth flow, so if it is what you need please refer to [its documentation][django-oauth-plus].
 This documentation will provide you also information about how to work with supplied models and change basic settings.

 ## OAuth2Authentication

 This authentication uses [OAuth 2.0][rfc6749] authentication scheme.
-It depends on the optional [`django-oauth2-provider`][django-oauth2-provider] project.
+It depends on the optional [django-oauth2-provider][django-oauth2-provider] project.
 In order to make it work you must install this package and add `provider` and `provider.oauth2` to your `INSTALLED_APPS` :

     INSTALLED_APPS = (
         ...